patgdut/tbxmlex/README.md

 * The method _next_ of _TBXMLElementEx_ advances the pointer to the next available element.
 Use it to loop through the elements
 * To get the attributes of a given element, you can either get them all at once by calling the _attributes_ property (like _someNode.attributes_), or accessing them directly using any of the helper methods: _attribute:(NSString *)_, _intAttribute:(NSString *)_ or _longAttribute:(NSString *)_
 * To access the value of a tag or its CDATA, you can use either _text_ or _value_
+* If the XML is not well formed, the property _invalidXML_ of _TBXMLEx_ will be set to _YES_, and the error description (if any) will be available through the _parsingErrorDescription_ property.

 Contributing to the project
 ===========================